Learn about risk factors associated with sleep apnea and treatment options that result in a better, safer night's sleep.

 The most common treatment for sleep apnea is a continuous positive airway pressure device, also known as a CPAP machine.
 This device uses a mask to fit over the mouth and/or nose and gently blows air into the throat to help keep the airway open during sleep.

-For some people with more severe sleep apnea, surgery might help.
+For some people with more severe sleep apnea for whom other treatments have failed, surgery might help.

 About Doylestown Health